 The Best Tips and Tools for Teaching Kids to Water Ski

 I've been around boats all my life.
-I come from a long line of lake-loving water skiers, both my parents being slalom and barefoot skiers.
-But I have a confession I can't water ski.
+I come from a long line of lake-loving water skiers.
+Both of my parents were slalom and barefoot skiers.
+But I have a confession.
+I can't water ski.

 1. Introduce them to other fun water activities